benfoxall/benfoxall.github.com/_posts/2025-07-23-offline-things.md

 How do we get data from something that isn't connected to the internet?
 {:.lead}

-…there's loads of ways, but the one I'm interested in is **✨QR Codes✨**.
+…there's loads of ways, but I'm interested in **✨QR Codes✨**.

-I’ve got a microcontroller, every few minutes it checks the temperature and encodes recent values in a QR Code, which takes you to a collector page, which can then show the data captured.
+## ✨ From ~~Io~~T sensors

+If you have a display attached to your sensor then you can encode it's data in a url so that it can be viewed by any device that scans it.

+[I used a Pi Pico's temprature sensor][sensor] connected to an e-ink display.
+There's an accompanying collector page which can decode that data and plot a graph.

 ![offline collector](/img/offline-collector.png){:.no-border}

 Some neat stuff about this:

-- Both devices can be offline
-  - Zero network dependency for the microcontroller
+- **Everything works offline**.
+  - The Pico has no network code
-  - The collector page is offline
+  - The collector page works offline using a service worker
-- power efficient - using a persistent display, the controller can go into deep sleep and only wake to capture data and update the display.
+- **Power efficient**.
+E-ink displays don't require continous power so controller could go into deep sleep between readings.
-- robust & stateless.
-There’s no networking, bridges or connections to handle.
-You could even take a picture of the QR code to scan later, or share the link to another device to see the same data.
-- potential for browser storage to merge many readings.

-You don’t have to share the raw data either, qDraw simplifies paths and shares them
+- **Robustness**.
+There’s no networking code or reliance on infrastructure to offload data.

-## Relaying data to a server
+### Bonus: forwarding to a server

-Sharing data like this is ephemeral, as soon as you close the page it’s gone.
-If we want to store this somewhere can implement this by adding a signature to the payload:

-collector?data={data}&sig={hash(data + secret)}

-If the signature matches on the server expectation, then we insert the data into our database.
-This can be done before the page is displayed to the user.

-It’s possible to do this while maintaining offline capabilities by using [background sync] to defer the posting until we’ve network.
+If we did want to store these readings centrally, you can do that too.

+1. Sign the data on the device
+2. In the collector page, forward the message to a server (use [background sync] to support offline)
+3. Confirm the signature and store on your server

+## ✨ From a web page

+You don't need a microcontroller to collect data.

+[draw something here, qr code appears here]

+Source: [benfoxall/qdraw][qdraw].

+Here, any lines you draw are encoded into the QR Code.
+A cool feature is that you can add more lines on the collector page and then reshare your appended content.

+Implementing this boils down to saving any state you can in the url to make it sharable (even without using a QR Code).

+There's a really nice fit with offline support.

+If you've an offline map, you can encode the You Are Here points quite well.

 ## Between offline devices